gatsbyjs/gatsby/docs/docs/porting-part-of-a-html-site-to-gatsby.md

 The code for Gatsby pages looks like a hybrid of JavaScript and HTML.
 The code for each page is typically a JavaScript function describing a block of HTML given a set of inputs, or "props".
 Gatsby runs each page's JavaScript function during the build process to produce a static HTML file.

-The appearance of Gatsby page code depends on how dynamic the content and behaviour is.
-The code for a very static page will _almost_ look like pure HTML.
-The code for a page with many inputs, and logic applied to those inputs, will look more like pure JavaScript.
-This guide will stay on the HTML side of the balance to suit the your static site.
-Using Gatsby to arrange the necessary JavaScript now, opens many future possibilities though.
-Gatsby delivers your JavaScript page functions to the user after the static HTML, ready for client side dynamic behaviour.
+The appearance of a Gatsby component depends on how dynamic the content and behavior is.
+The code for a very static page will include mostly all HTML markup wrapped in a bit of JavaScript for Gatsby to assemble.
+The code for a component with props (a.k.a. "inputs"), and logic applied to those props, will interweave more JavaScript through JSX: examples could include data [sourced with GraphQL](/docs/graphql-api/) or [imported from a file](/docs/sourcing-content-from-json-or-yaml/) to produce dynamic markup, such as a list of related links.

+This guide will stay on the HTML side of the balance to suit a more static site.
+Using Gatsby to arrange the necessary client-side JavaScript with React early can open many future possibilities though.
+While Gatsby produces static pages from your components, it can also deliver dynamic client-side JavaScript after the page loads and the site [hydrates](/docs/glossary#hydration) into a full React web application.

 Your pasted HTML in `/gatsby-site-section/src/pages/index.js` needs a small change to be valid: `class` attributes [must be renamed to `className`](https://reactjs.org/docs/dom-elements.html#classname) for usage with React, as `class` is a reserved word in JavaScript.